A connected world of wine

 Wines in all packaged formats are traded through the exchange.
-Categories include Producer Brands, Private Labels, Buyers’ Own Brands, Clearance, UnLabelled, Cleanskins and Shiners.
+Categories include Producer Brands, Private Labels, Buyers’ Own Brands, Clearance, UnLabelled, Cleanskins and US Shiners.
 Read more here on Packaged Definitions

-Buyers are able to promote their buying requirements for any packaged wine type, including Producer Brands, looking for a new distributor or a new Private Label and include specific product, trade, packaging and technical details.
+Buyers are able to promote their sourcing requirements for any packaged wine type, including Producer Brands, looking for a new distributor or a new Private Label and include specific product, trade, packaging and technical details.

 Who makes up the market?